Sunday, July 24, 2016

 Meyers Avenue Red Root Beer (#42)

-Not a root beer, in my opinion!
-That is about all you need to read, but if you want more information, keep reading.
+Not a root beer!
+That is all you need to read, but if you want more information, keep reading.

 It took me longer than it should have to find information on this beverage.
 Even the website for the maker failed to load (www.cripplecreekbrewing.com).
 I found the name was trademarked in 2011 by Michael Lynn and then abandoned in 2012.

 The root beer store has a long history, but it seems exaggerated.
-Other reviews claim this was an awesome beverage that changed recipes and destroyed this.
-One went so far as to compare ingredients on two bottles (older and new) and they were different yet the company claimed no change.
+Other reviews claim this was an excellent beverage that changed recipes and destroyed this.
+One went so far as to compare ingredients on two bottles (older and new), and they were different, yet the company claimed no change.
 Very odd history and information.

 Ingredients: Carbonated Water, High Fructose Corn Syrup, Caramel Color, Natural And Artificial Flavors, Phosphoric Acid, Sodium Benzoate (Preservative), Potassium Sorbate and Molasses.